egberts/egberts.github.io-src/content/articles/dns-bind9-non53.md

 # Planning

-Since hidden-primary was already using a unique port number for its AXFR/IXFR transfer of zone data, we can reuse that number for their querying needs.
+Since hidden-primary was already using a unique port number for its AXFR/IXFR transfer of zone data, reuse that port number for its querying needs.

 Some example values used in this articles are: